micaalle/My-Solutions/algorithms/DynamicProgramming/Q1LongestPalindromeAfterSubstringConcatenationl/RunTime.md

 You can create a new string by selecting a substring from s (possibly empty) and a substring from t (possibly empty), then concatenating them in order.

 Return the length of the longest palindrome that can be formed this way.

-Note: Please do not copy the description during the contest to maintain the integrity of your submissions.©leetcode
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 My solution